 With the help of many diligent assistants, Denise runs the church’s weekly fresh food distribution, as well as its pantry across the street.

 Soon, people are getting called up to fill their bags with produce and groceries.
 “If you’re over 90, you go first!” calls out Henry Thomas, one of the program’s regular volunteers.
 More than a few people are in this category, and after them flow people of all ages.

+“I just want to meet people’s needs,” says Clyburn, when asked about what has motivated her to do this work as a volunteer for the past many years.
 “We have all kinds of people that come here for food.
 Young, old.
 Lots of families.”
 She references a rambunctious little girl who is here with her mother.
 “I’ve known her since she was an infant.”